What We Believe

 We believe that the entire Bible is the inspired Word of God given to all people (both Old and New Testaments).
 Anointed men were moved by the Spirit to write the words of Scripture.
 Therefore, the Bible is without error in the original writings and it is to be believed in all that it teaches, obeyed in all it instructs, and trusted for all that it promises.

 2 Timothy 3:14-16; 2 Peter 1:20-21; Psalm 119

 The church is the body of Christ and is made up of individuals who have been justified by God’s grace through faith in Christ.
 Our purpose is to worship God, make disciples, equip others for ministry, and extend Christ’s mercy to the world.

 Ephesians 1:14, 4:11-16; I Cor.
 12:12-28; Acts 1:8; Luke 6:35-36

 We believe in the imminent personal return of our Lord Jesus Christ to earth at a time only known to God in order to fully establish His Kingdom.
 This “Blessed Hope” informs Christians to live, work and serve full of hope in our world today.

 Isa.
 65:17-25; I Thess.
 4:13-5:11; Rev. 19:11-21

-Marriage is an institution established by God in which a man and a woman enter into a lifelong relationship through a marriage ceremony which is recognized by the church.
-Marriage creates a “one-flesh” relationship which goes beyond a physical union.
-Marriage establishes an emotional and spiritual union which enables both husband and wife to attend to the spiritual, physical, and emotional needs of the other.
+Marriage is an institution established by God whereby a man and a woman enter into a lifelong covenant relationship.
+It enables both husband and wife to attend to the spiritual, physical, and emotional needs of the other.
 It provides the Biblical context for the procreation of children.
 Marriage is to be an exclusive bond between a man and a woman that is maintained in purity and fidelity.
-It is intended by God to be a permanent relationship and a witness to the world of the relationship between Christ and His Church
+It is intended by God to witness to the world of the love between Christ and His Church.